Kyriosity/read-write/readme+/dev/.net/readme+/cs-hints.md

 ```
 </details>

-&nbsp;
 ## Organization of entities

 <details>
 <summary><ins>Named tuples as design shortcuts</ins></summary>

 Piles of interfaces, classes, and structs for every single trifle may obscure the contours of OOD.
-Then _named tuples_ are a sound compromise, when limited to sparse occasions.
+Then _named tuples_ is a sound compromise, when limited to sparse occasions.

 ```csharp
 ...